 We illustrate this ambiguity using {point} nodes inside a 2D plane, see Fig.~\ref{fig:conjugacy}.
 The point node ${\textrm{L}_G}$ can be enclosed by path ${\Gamma_{G}^a}$ as well as ${\Gamma_{G}^b}$, both based at $\textrm{P}$.
 The presence of the additional point node ${\textrm{L}_{G'}}$ makes it impossible to continuously deform ${\Gamma_{G}^a}$ into ${\Gamma_{G}^b}$ if we keep the base point fixed.
 However, if we encircle ${\textrm{L}_{G'}}$ with path ${\Gamma_{G'}}$ as shown in the figure, we find that

 which is precisely the ambiguity advertised earlier.
 The conjugation by all possible elements $g_{G'}$ divides the group into several \emph{conjugacy classes}.
-For abelian groups, every element forms a conjugacy class of its own, therefore the path-dependence can be safely ignored.
-Such abelian scenario arises for all the nodal classes in the classification of band-structure nodes developed in Ref.~\cite{Bzdusek:2017}.
-However, the first homotopy group in Eq.~(\ref{eqn:AIN-1}), which describes NLs in the multi-band context, is non-abelian.
+For Abelian groups, every element forms a conjugacy class of its own, therefore the path-dependence can be safely ignored.
+Such Abelian scenario arises for all the nodal classes in the classification of band-structure nodes developed in Ref.~\cite{Bzdusek:2017}.

+However, the first homotopy group in Eq.~(\ref{eqn:AIN-1}), which describes NLs in the multi-band context, is non-Abelian.
 Therefore, one can uniquely assign a given NL only the whole conjugacy class of elements rather than a single group element.
 Owing to the (anti)commutation relations in Eq.~(\ref{eqn:node-charge-correspondence}), most conjugacy classes of this group consist of a pair of elements differing in the overall sign, \emph{i.e.}~$\{+g,-g\}$.
 Elements $+1$ and $-1$ form one-element conjugacy classes~\cite{Wu:2018b}.
 The ambiguity of the sign of the topological charge, $\pm g_G$, implies that the ability of two NL segments in $G^\textrm{th}$ band gap to annihilate depends on the path used to bring the NL segments together~\cite{Wu:2018b}.